-From PhD to Postdoc – the Role of Professionals in Doctoral Education
+From PhD to Postdoc – the Role of Professionals

 The second PRIDE conference, held on 28 and 29 March 2019 and hosted by VUB in Brussels, was dedicated to the many facets of the transition from PhD to postdoc and the role of professionals in supporting young researchers in this phase and beyond.
 The conference discussed the broadening responsibilities and tasks professionals in doctoral education are encountering.